kylephillips/favorites/readme.txt

 == Changelog ==

+= 2.1.7 =
+* Fixes multisite issue where favorites were not being retrieved correctly.

 = 2.1.6 =
 * Adds option of redirecting to a page/post by ID if an anonmyous user attempts to favorite an item
 * Adds shortcode processing to authentication gate modal content